-Seven New Zealand cities, from north to south, will host the British & Irish Lions when they tour in 2017, and the much-anticipated rugby action promises to attract more than 20,000 visitors.
+Seven New Zealand cities, from north to south, have hosted the British & Irish Lions during the tour and all of the games were close to a sell out with some completely full.

-Host cities will be Whangarei, Auckland, Hamilton, Rotorua and Wellington, in the North Island – and Christchurch and Dunedin, in the South Island.
-The Lions Tour is the biggest sporting series to be held in New Zealand since Rugby World Cup 2011.
+Host cities are Whangarei, Auckland, Hamilton, Rotorua and Wellington, in the North Island – and Christchurch and Dunedin, in the South Island.
+The Lions Tour was the biggest sporting series to be held in New Zealand since Rugby World Cup 2011.

 New Zealand Rugby and the British & Irish Lions have agreed a programme of 10 matches during their 2017 series, kicking off in Whangarei, in the far north, on 3 June and finishing in Auckland on 8 July.

-The series will include three tests against the All Blacks – the first and final tests both at Eden Park in Auckland, New Zealand’s largest city on 24 June and 8 July respectively, with the other in the capital city of Wellington on 1 July.
+The series included three tests against the All Blacks – the first and final tests both at Eden Park in Auckland, New Zealand’s largest city with the other played in the capital city of Wellington.

 The Lions Tour is a highlight on rugby’s global calendar and New Zealand, well known for putting heart and soul into its national game, is a favourite destination for the “Red Army” – the loyal group of British & Irish Lions supporters.